Student Growth for Educator Evaluation

 - Student Learning Objectives (SLOs)

-The National Council on Teacher Quality report on educator evaluation across all 50 states.
+The National Council on Teacher Quality report on student growth within educator evaluation across all 50 states.

 - Measuring Teachers' Contributions to Student Learning Growth for Non-tested Grades and Subjects

 This Research & Policy Brief provides information about options for states to explore as well as factors to consider when identifying and implementing measures.
 The brief emphasizes the importance of fairly measuring all teachers, including them in the evaluation process, and ensuring validity in measurement.

 - Michigan Department of Education Student Growth Workshops

 for district teams of central office administrators, building administrators, and teacher leaders to collaboratively develop district plans for measuring student growth for educator evaluations.
 Video recordings of three day-long workshop sessions providing specific guidance and structured activities are now available.